Cardinals created by John Paul II: 21 February 1998

-Cardinal created "in pectore"
+Cardinal in pectore

 21 February 2001

 On 21 January 2001, Pope John Paul II announced plans to raise 37 prelates to the rank on cardinal at a consistory in February.
 He also said that at the consistory he would announce the names of two cardinals he named in pectore in 1998.
 He followed that by announcing the names of five more on 28 January and revealed the two made cardinals secretly in 1998, Marian Jaworski and Janis Pujats.
 The 44 cardinals created at this consistory was the largest ever created at a consistory.
 It increased the number of cardinals eligible to vote in a papal election to 135, despite the maximum of 120 set by Pope Paul VI in 1975 and reiterated by John Paul II in 1996; he said in each of his announcements that he was setting aside this limit.
 The total number of cardinals reached 183 after the consistory.